Parable #1: New Cloth on an Old Coat:

 The stubborn and vain pride of the bride just kept her (Israel) believing that if the old tarnished ring was polished and put back on her hand and the same old vows were repeated then all would be well.
 But as has always been the case, no one (other than the Messiah) has ever been able to perfectly obey all that HaShem has required—flawless perfection.
 So what is the Divine Groom to do?
 His self-deceived wife still vainly believed she could live up to her original vows; when the tragic truth is: she never could… Enter the Messiah—HaShem’s proxy Bridegroom of Israel.

-In Judaism Adonai Eloheinu has as His proxy the High Priest.
+In Judaism Adonai Eloheinu has as His proxy His Great High Priest.

 This second marital agreement would succeed where the old covenant failed, and thereby last forever (cf. Psalm 110) .
-As HaShem’s new proxy the Messiah explained to the people of Israel that after the old failed-marriage with Israel and the old failed-priestly order of Aaron, the Holy One wanted to remarry His bride (Israel, as promised) but not according to the old failed agreement.
+As HaShem’s new proxy the Messiah explained to the people of Israel that after the old failed-marriage with Israel and the old failed-priestly order of Aaron, the Holy One wanted to remarry His bride (as promised) but not according to the old failed agreement.

 HaShem refused to do a retry on Israel’s perfectly living up to all of His Torah.